fastify/fastify-multipart/README.md

 })
 ```

-You can also define a `onFile` handler to avoid accumulate all files in memory.
+You can also define an `onFile` handler to avoid accumulating all files in memory.

 ```js
 async function onFile(part) {